MCP Tools

 Real-Time | Synchronous, suitable for blocking ops | Asynchronous, supports real-time event push |

-Security | Local operation, lower network risks | Requires network authentication and authorization |
+Security | Local ops, lower network risks | Requires network authentication/authorization |

 Example Tools | Quarkus MCP stdio extension | Supergateway, Cloudflare remote deployment |